 Figure 9 - Graph with Grid Lines

-The vertical and horizontal grids add lines to the grid to help interpret the numbers.
-The axis labels add or remove the x and y axis labels.
+The vertical and horizontal grids add lines to aid in the interpretation of the numbers.
+The axis labels add or remove the x- and y-axis labels.